ShMcK/Angular2-Meteor-Demos/performance-tests/README.md

       }
     }

 If this looks strange to you, it's just the new ES2015 `class` syntax.
-The `constructor` creates the initial properties, and functions can be attached as `methods` of the class.
+The `constructor` creates the initial properties, and functions can be attached as methods on the class.

-Angular 2 plays nice with other frameworks, so Meteor just works inside it.
-No special services.
+Angular 2 plays nice with other frameworks, so Meteor just works inside of it.
+No special $services.
 Just JavaScript.

+Except Blaze components.
+They currently don't work inside of the bootstrapped Angular 2 app.

 ## 3. Performance Comparison

-Angular 2 is still in an early alpha, but it has been built with performance in mind.
-The Angular team has promised even greater performance improvements including built in web-worker support.
+COMPARISON

 ## Results